qlawmarq/expo-react-native-base/README.md

 ### Theme

+The theme settings of the app can be changed in `theme.ts`.
-You can customize theme with `theme.ts`.
+You can customize color schema, style of component, font style, and more.

 Learn more about extending/customizing theme:
  - https://docs.nativebase.io/default-theme
  - https://docs.nativebase.io/customizing-theme